Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 It means that all your existing streaming links should be updated from the AMS streaming endpoint domain to your own custom domain instead.
 There are two way to use new domain:

 1. Create separate CDN enpoint which is pointed to RMS streaming enpoint.
-It is a prefferable option.
+It is the preferred option.
 2. Reuse your existing CDN endpoint (which you use for AMS account) and map your custom domain to that endpoint.
    [Here](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain) Microsoft gives instructions how to do this.
 After that your CDN endpoint should look like this:
    ![CDN before RMS migration](img/cdn-before-rms-migration.png)